 In 2017, the VIN (Veterinary Information Network) News Service contacted 30 veterinary schools in the United States to ask them how many hours of veterinary experience they recommended or required that successful applicants had.
 Of the 25 responding colleges, these numbers (when specified) ranged from 40 to 500.

-But while that those numbers seem pretty achievable, these same veterinary colleges reported that the average applicants often have over 1,000 hours of veterinary experience.
+But while those numbers seem pretty achievable, these same veterinary colleges reported that the average applicants often have over 1,000 hours of veterinary experience.
 That’s a lot of time and takes planning to acquire that many hours prior to applying to veterinary school.

 Admissions teams are looking for experiences supervised by a veterinarian or a research scientist in veterinary practice, veterinary or biomedical research, public health, or other areas of the profession.
 So while these hours can be obtained in many ways, they typically entail working as paid veterinary assistants or technicians, volunteering with a veterinarian, or job shadowing veterinarians.

 The goal of all of this experience is to help veterinary schools find candidates who have a realistic idea of what the profession is actually like.
 Basically, veterinary schools are looking to see that you have a good idea of what you are getting yourself into.
-On your veterinary school application (VMCAS), you will also be able to list animal experiences not supervised by a veterinarian, but veterinarian supervised activities will carry the more weight.
+On your veterinary school application (VMCAS), you will also be able to list animal experiences not supervised by a veterinarian, but veterinarian-supervised activities will carry more weight.

 So now that we have established that a large number of hours working with a veterinarian is typical (if not required) for a successful application to veterinary school, let’s look at some of the common ways to obtain that experience.

 For most pre-veterinary students, this is one of the most common ways to gain veterinary experience.
-Many veterinarians will allow high school or undergraduate students to come and spend time observing the day to day tasks of a veterinarian.
+Many veterinarians will allow high school or undergraduate students to come and spend time observing the day-to-day tasks of a veterinarian.
 While this can be one of the easier ways to gain experience, but it can be hard to get 400+ hours.

 For me, I personally logged around 160 hours of time in classic job shadowing situations.
 I was lucky that my high school had a program that allowed me to spend some school hours job shadowing at a local veterinarian.
 I was able to log a total of 100 hours at this veterinary clinic.
 Around 60 hours through my high school “class” and another 40 on my own time.

-Then, I spent a few days job shadowing at another small animal veterinary clinic, spent a day shadowing a mixed animal veterinarian in a small town setting, spent a day assisting the veterinarian who worked at my towns local zoo, and another day at a canine rehabilitation clinic.
+Then, I spent a few days job shadowing at another small animal veterinary clinic, spent a day shadowing a mixed animal veterinarian in a small town setting, spent a day assisting the veterinarian who worked at my town’s local zoo, and another day at a canine rehabilitation clinic.

 It can be a little intimidating to ask to job shadow a veterinarian that you don’t know well.
 So if you are thinking about asking your local veterinary clinics, read my tips for composing a great email requesting to job shadow: How to Ask to Job Shadow a Veterinarian: Email Templates